tableless/tableless-old-wp/wp-content/plugins/cleantalk-spam-protect/readme.txt

   * First version

 == Upgrade Notice ==
+= 5.41 2016-05-31 =
+  * Added HTTP response in plugin response if an network issue was happend.
+  * Optimized JavaScript anti-spam test for Formidable forms.
+  * Re-stored the option to auto redirect to plugn settings after plugin activation.
+  * Fixed issue with nasted fields in Formidable forms.

+= 5.40.3 2016-05-26 =
+  * Added option to encrypt (SSL) connection to CleanTalk anti-spam servers.
+  * Added JSON encoding for AJAX forms.
+  * Obfuscated private data for Custom contact forms option.
+  * Optimized bulk users check for spam over blacklists database.
+  * Fixed issue with lost connection to servers and JavaScript anti-spam test.
+  * Fixed issue with WordFence and collect_details.

+= 5.40.2 2016-05-11 =
+  * Improved account status check logic.
+  * Fixed issue with double anti-spam tests for FastSecure contact forms.
+  * Fixed issue with nulled JavaScript variables assigned from backend.
+This issue might me occured on standart WordPress registration form and with failed JavaScript spam test.
+  * Fixed issue with session_start() with PHP sessions stored in memcache.

 = 5.40.1 2016-04-28 =
   * Fixed issue with Super Socializer.
   * Fixed issue with spam filtration for logged in users and Formidable forms.